bradley-adams/gainline/api/README.md

 ## Todo:

-- Season start and end date should be able to be the same.
-- Game handler tests.
-- Check the errors returned by all services.
 - Swagger spec default dont delete actual competition seeded data.
 Maybe seed a second one to delete
 - Create/Update competition swagger default violates unique constraint.
 - Expand DB handler testing (integration with mock DB).